 In the absence of the Treasurer, the Assistant Treasurer of the PAC may perform the duties assigned to the Treasurer.

 Section 2.
 Committee:

-The PAC shall be governed by a Committee consisting of six (6) retiree or associate (not more than 2) AFSA members in good standing and the PAC Treasurer.
-The AFSA Governing Board will elect committee members by majority vote for a term of two years.
-The appointment of Committee members shall occur one year after each new AFSA Governing Board takes office.
-The AFSA Governing Board is empowered to fill any vacancies in the Committee occurring during the two year term.
-The Committee will elect its own chair.
+The PAC shall be governed by a committee consisting of retiree or associate AFSA members in good standing and the PAC Treasurer.
+The AFSA Governing Board will elect committee members by majority vote.

-1. Adopting rules and policies for the conduct of PAC business (subject to overall guidance established by these Bylaws);
+- Adopting rules and policies for the conduct of PAC business (subject to overall guidance established by the AFSA Governing Board);

-4. Determining the amount of money the PAC contributes to each incumbent, while maintaining the bipartisan nature of the PAC by equally dividing contributions between the two major political parties;
+- Determining the amount of money the PAC contributes to each candidate, while maintaining the bipartisan nature of the PAC by equally dividing contributions between the two major political parties;

 The PAC has the right to solicit contributions from AFSA members at any time.
 The PAC will not knowingly solicit contributions from an active duty AFSA member at his or her government office.